Blatke/Transform-Constraints/README.md

 This function might be useful when a forearm rotating and the bones driving the muscles needs to rotate reversely or make a move to let muscles on the arm uplift.

 -------
+[!NOTE]
-**This project was updated.
-For the new features, please check the Release (https://github.com/Blatke/Transform-Constraints/releases).**
+This project was updated.
+For the new features, please check the Release (https://github.com/Blatke/Transform-Constraints/releases).